Raising the Bar for Spondylitis

 A fundraising event to benefit the Spondylitis Association of America

-Derek Sherlock is Raising the Bar for Spondylitis, one event at a time in 2024!
+Derek Sherlock is Raising the Bar for Spondylitis, one event at a time!

 Derek is a self-coached world-championship level powerlifter in his 60s, participating in drug tested events, despite having ankylosing spondylitis since childhood.